Great Moderation

-The Great Moderation is a period of macroeconomic stability in the United States coinciding with the rise of central bank independence beginning with the Volcker shock in 1980 and continuing to the present day.
+The Great Moderation was a period of macroeconomic stability in the United States coinciding with the rise of central bank independence, beginning with the Volcker shock in 1980 and continuing through the 21st century.
 It is characterized by generally milder business cycle fluctuations in developed nations, compared with decades before.
 Throughout this period, major economic variables such as real GDP growth, industrial production, unemployment, and price levels have become less volatile, while average inflation has fallen and recessions have become less common.

 The Great Moderation is typically attributed to the adoption of standards for macroeconomic targeting such as the Taylor rule and inflation targeting.
 However, some economists argue technological shifts also played a role.

 The term was coined in 2002 by James H. Stock and Mark Watson to describe the observed reduction in business cycle volatility.
-There is some debate as to whether the Great Moderation ended with the 2008 financial crisis and the Great Recession, or if it continued beyond this date, with the crisis being an anomaly.
+There is some debate as to whether the Great Moderation ended with the 2008 financial crisis and the accompanying Great Recession, or if it continued beyond this date, with the crisis being an anomaly.

 Origins of the term

-The term "Great Moderation" was coined by James Stock and Mark Watson in their 2002 paper, "Has the Business Cycle Changed and Why?"
+The term "Great Moderation" was coined by James Stock and Mark Watson in their 2002 paper "Has the Business Cycle Changed and Why?"
 It was brought to the attention of the wider public by Ben Bernanke (then member and later chairman of the Board of Governors of the Federal Reserve) in a speech at the 2004 meetings of the Eastern Economic Association.